JBEI/edd/docs/Deployment.md

     Docker containers.
 Non-secret environment, and other launch options will be put into this file.

-More information and examples can be found in the example files, and copied into the files created by the `init-config.sh` script.
+More information and examples can be found in the example files, and copied into the files created by the `init-config` script.

-The `init-config.sh` script can also optionally take a `--project NAME` argument, and will attempt to create a virtualenv with `virtualenvwrapper`, and set the `COMPOSE_PROJECT_NAME` environment when the virtualenv is activated.
+The `init-config` script can also optionally take a `--project NAME` argument, and will attempt to create a virtualenv with `virtualenvwrapper`, and set the `COMPOSE_PROJECT_NAME` environment when the virtualenv is activated.
 This is useful to have the Docker containers started by Compose have a prefix other than `dockerservices`.
 It will also allow `workon NAME` to take you directly